rblack3/Nuber-Rideshare-Simulator/README.md

 The events that can change the state of the world and result in a match opportunity for the algorithm include:

 • New unmatched passengers may appear (along with a pickup and desired drop-off location).

 • New unmatched drivers may appear, along with a current location, in two ways.
-• A brand new driver may appear at an arbitrary location,
+• A brand new driver may appear at an arbitrary location.

 • Or, a matched driver with passenger may arrive at the drop-off location.
 The passenger then exits.
 With some probability, the driver may also exit and no event takes place.

 •Otherwise, the driver becomes a new unmatched driver at their current location (note this was the drop-off location of the passenger who just exited).

 • Imagine that most drivers will typically want to finish several rides over a period of a few hours before exiting.